memgraph/docs/mage/algorithms/machine-learning-graph-analytics/kmeans-clustering-algorithm.md

 [![Social
 networks](https://img.shields.io/badge/Social_networks-Application-8A477F?style=for-the-badge)](/use-cases/social-media.md)

-Clustering is mostly used in social networks.
-Communities can be explored, similarities found, and much more.
+Clustering is heavily used in social network analysis to discover user communities, find similarities between them and much more.